readyready15728/misc/awakemud-notes.md

 * The Seattle Public Library practice various skills, including those related to decking and Police Procedure, and also has Matrix terminals in the study booths on the western side.
+* Remember to hang up phone calls!
+* Quickness enhancements are recommended for deckers not going the full Street Samurai route, and maybe initiative (?).
+* Mall of Mammon is to the east of CyberDoc.
+* Velasquez Bank in West Tacoma has a Matrix terminal.
+* The backroom of Bullet Bonanza in Knight Center sells even **more** ammunition.
+* There's a guy on Burton Street in Redmond who practices Stealth.
+* Paulie's Weapons Depot in the abandoned factory on Commerce in Redmond sells **cheap** ammunition.
+* The market in the south of Portland apparently has someone who practices Elf etiquette.
+* The Rooster deals in arms a little northeast of the apartment complex in Redmond and also offers work.
+(Minimum reputation 100.)